Submitty/submitty.github.io/_docs/grader/queue.md

 queue.
 Then for an added layer of security generate a code to prevent people who do not know the code from entering the queue.
 This code can be random by selecting the refresh icon to the right of the code or enter your own.
-Then select open queue
+Then select open queue.

 ### Managing a Queue
 The queue is designed so it can stay available for the duration of the class.